build-on-aws/content/tutorials/refactor-spaces-copilot-cli/index.md

 ## Introduction

 Traditional monolithic architectures are challenging to scale.
 As an application's code base grows, it can become complex to update and maintain.
-Introducing new features, languages, frameworks and technologies can become challenging to manage.
-This in turn, limits innovation, and new ideas.
+Introducing new features, languages, frameworks, and technologies can become challenging to manage.
+This in turn limits innovation and new ideas.
 You can use [AWS Migration Hub Refactor Spaces](https://docs.aws.amazon.com/migrationhub-refactor-spaces/latest/userguide/what-is-mhub-refactor-spaces.html?sc_channel=el&sc_campaign=appswave&sc_content=refactor-spaces-copilot-cli&sc_geo=mult&sc_country=mult&sc_outcome=acq) to provision a refactor environment to automate the AWS infrastructure needed.
 There are several approaches to decompose the monolithic application into microservices.
 You could consider the `strangler fig` pattern, `leave and layer` pattern, or refactor using a `multi-account strategy`.
 Each of these approaches helps your business to improve the application efficacy by reducing the change risk for the application consumers.

 Within a microservices architecture, each application component runs as its own service and communicates with other services via a well-defined API.
 Microservices are built around business capabilities, and each service performs a single function.
 Programmers are able to use Polyglot or multi-language microservices, which can be written using different frameworks and programming languages.
 You can then deploy them independently, as a single service, or as a group of services.